 They have already come unstuck once this season, however, losing 4-1 at Hoffenheim in September to prove they are human after all.

-Borussia Dortmund were the nearest challengers last season, but will need to be much improved this season having finished last term 13 points off the pace – not to mention maintaining their slender advantage over RB Leipzig, Borussia Mönchengladbach and Bayer Leverkusen.
+Borussia Dortmund were the nearest challengers last season, but need to be much improved this season having finished last term 13 points off the pace – not to mention maintaining their slender advantage over Borussia Mönchengladbach, Bayer Leverkusen and current league leaders RB Leipzig.

 Bayern will also feel safer knowing they won't have to face Timo Werner or Kai Havertz in this campaign, the pair leaving Leipzig and Leverkusen respectively to join Frank Lampard at Chelsea.

 But this is arguably the most entertaining league in the world, where you tend to believe absolutely anything can happen.
 With things looking so set for another Bayern title win, this is undoubtedly the year they'll finish in the bottom two.

 Below we have all the information on how to catch the action throughout the whole campaign, whether you want it on your TV, laptop, smartphone or tablet.
 So scroll down and enjoy one of the most exciting leagues in world football.